BunsDev/chainlink-vault-ERC4626/STIPS.md

 ### User Story
 Sandra has all of her funds on Base.
 She is a new DeFi user and just got a metamask account.
 She has heard about good yield on Avalanche AVAX, but is unsure about bridges and the idea of multiple wallets and chains.

-Yield Getter (bad name) is a vault that she can easily deposit collateral into on Base, and on the backend it handles all of the bridging for her.
-She deposits ETH on Base and receives a share token that represents her claim on Staked AVAX on Avalanche.
+X-Chain Yield Vualts provide a way that she can easily deposit collateral into on Base, and on the backend it handles all of the bridging for her.
+For example, she deposits ETH on Base and receives a share token that represents her claim on Staked AVAX on Avalanche.

 ## Background Information

 ### ERC4626
-ERC4626 is the standardized vault contract used for accounting and managing user withdrawals and deposits
+ERC4626 is the standardized vault contract used for accounting and managing user withdrawals and deposits.

 #### Examples & Contracts:
 - [Solmate](https://github.com/transmissions11/solmate/blob/main/src/mixins/ERC4626.sol)